getazureready/sappwrpltintpvt/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 - ![](./media/image66.png)

-18. Click on the three dots and select connection SAP-Product-100 then click on **submit** button.
+18. Click on the three dots and select connection SAP-Product-100, then click on the **submit** button.

 - ![](./media/image67.png)

-19. After completing it shows connected.
+19. After completing, it shows connected.

 - ![](./media/image68.png)

-20. Go back to copilot window and Click on the **publish** button to save the copilot setting
+20. Go back to the copilot window and click on the **publish** button to save the copilot setting

 - ![](./media/image69.png)